-The small concrete-block room was dead quiet and cold.
+The small concrete-block room was silent and cold.

-"That's it?"
+"He's dead, right?"
 It sounded painfully crude, but I needed to ask.

 The doctor pushed some gauze wrap aside, peeled one of Ben's eyelids back and shone a small flashlight into the exposed socket.
 He gripped a wrist.